4: Assessments and Examinations

 - to resit exams in failed modules, normally in September.

-If you have failed the criteria for proceeding to the second year, you will be given the chance to resit them.
-Marks are capped at 40 and only the exam will be taken into consideration (not assessments).
+If you have failed the criteria for proceeding to the second year, you will be given the chance to resit your exams only once.
+Marks are capped at 40% (this is the maximum mark you can obtain) and only the exam (or final project) will be taken into consideration (not assessments).
 The First Year Board of Examiners may recommend that you withdraw from the University, but you still have the right to resit.
-Secretaries to First Year Boards of Examiners will inform you of the modules that you are required to resit and when the resits are (normally September).
-If you fail your resits, you will normally be asked to withdraw from the University.
+Secretaries to First Year Boards of Examiners will inform you of the modules that you are required to resit and what you have the option to resit and when the resits are (normally September).
+If you fail to meet the progression criteria after your resits, you will normally be asked to withdraw from the University.
 Under defined circumstances you have the right to appeal against this decision.
 More information on the appeals process can be found online (http://www2.warwick.ac.uk/services/academicoffice/examinations/students/appeals)

 There is a second meeting of the Board after the September examinations.
 At this time, the decisions available to the Board, for each candidate on an Honours degree and resitting first year exams, are normally for the candidate: